 Saint Onesimus, Apostle of the Seventy in his youth was a servant of Philemon, a Christian of distinguished lineage, living in the city of Colossae, Phrygia.
-Guilty of an offense against his master and fearing punishment, St Onesimus fled to Rome, but as a runaway slave he wound up in prison.
+Guilty of an offense against his master and fearing punishment, Saint Onesimus fled to Rome, but as a runaway slave he wound up in prison.
 In prison he encountered the Apostle Paul, was enlightened by him and received holy Baptism.

-During the reign of the emperor Trajan, St Onesimus was arrested and brought to trial before the eparch Tertillus.
+During the reign of the emperor Trajan, Saint Onesimus was arrested and brought to trial before the eparch Tertillus.
 He held the saint in prison for eighteen days, and then sent him to prison in the city of Puteoli.
-After a certain while, the eparch sent for the prisoner and, convincing himself that St Onesimus maintained his faith in Christ, had him stoned, after which they beheaded the saint with a sword.
+After a certain while, the eparch sent for the prisoner and, convincing himself that Saint Onesimus maintained his faith in Christ, had him stoned, after which they beheaded the saint with a sword.
 A certain illustrious woman took the body of the martyr and placed it in a silver coffin.
 This took place in the year 109.
-St Onesimus is also commemorated on February 15.
+Saint Onesimus is also commemorated on February 15.